NebulaTechSolutions/TrueFidelity/README.md

 ```
 Installs to `%LOCALAPPDATA%\TrueFidelity` and adds that to your user PATH; restart PowerShell to pick up the change.

+#### Prerequisites before launch
+- Docker installed on the client, for windows this is the Docker Desktop app.

 #### Verify & Launch

 Run the CLI to confirm the install and open the desktop app: